Violence against women in Pakistan: Domestic violence

 In a 2008 survey, 70% of women respondents reported that they experienced domestic violence.
 According to a 2009 Human Rights Watch report, 70-90% of Pakistani women suffered with some kind of domestic violence.
 About 5,000 women are killed annually from domestic violence in Pakistan, with thousands of other women maimed or disabled.
 Law enforcement authorities do not view domestic violence as a crime and usually refuse to register any cases brought to them.

 In the 2012-2013 Pakistan Demographic and Health Survey, 3,867 married or previously married women were questioned.
 Of the respondents, 47% of these women believed that physical violence was just if a wife had argued with her husband.
 The survey found that such beliefs on domestic violence were often passed down to future generations of children.
 Marital rape is also a common form of spousal abuse and it is considered to be a crime under Pakistani laws.

-Marital rape is also a common form of spousal abuse as it is not considered to be a crime under the Zina laws.
-A study by the United Nations found that 50% of married Pakistani women have experienced sexual violence and 90% have been psychologically abused.

 Forced conversion of minority girls

 In Pakistan, Hindu and Christian girls are kidnapped, raped, forcibly converted to Islam and forced to marry Muslim men.
 About 1,000 non-Muslim girls are forcibly converted to Islam in Pakistan every year.

 However, according to "[t]he All Pakistan Hindu Panchayat (APHP)...[the] majority of cases of marriages between Hindu women and Muslim men were result of love affairs.
 It said due to honour, the family members of women concoct stories of abduction and forced conversions".
+Forced conversions to Islam have become a new form of violent extremism in Pakistan.
+It affects almost all religious minority groups in Pakistan but Hindu teenage girls in the Sindh province are the main victims.
+Even after 70 years, the trend of forced conversions in the country is making a mockery of Pakistan's constitution, which provides equal rights to all religious minorities.